 Learning a second language improves a child's cognitive skills and concentration

-Studies published in the Annals of Neurology by American Neurological Association shows that learning a second or third language as a child, improves cognition later in life and delays the onset of dementia.
+Studies published in the Annals of Neurology by the American Neurological Association show that learning a second or third language as a child, improves cognition later in life and delays the onset of dementia.

 Learning multiple languages boosts a child's self-confidence while also aiding social assimilation.
 For instance, if a child moves to another state in India or another country, it is much easier if he already knows the local language or picks it up quickly.

 Learning multiple languages helps a child develop a better understanding and respect for other cultures and ideologies.
 It also opens up opportunities to travel, study or work in other places.

 The benefits of speaking multiple languages are many.
 In India, we are very fortunate to have many languages spoken around us.
 Encourage your child to learn new languages from friends and neighbors and open her ears to the wonders of new words.